 So the benefits in relation to the EU are becoming mutual.
 As Estonia becomes wealthier, it will receive less financial support.
 It can also apply its knowledge on digital solutions across Europe.

 And Estonia, for its part, is still learning when it comes to embracing Western European values of tolerance, openness and the social inclusion.
 50 years under the Soviet occupation had its impact.
-Tens of thousands of young Estonians, who have lived in liberal Western European capitals in last ten years since the EU accession, have started to import more cosmopolitan, open-minded thinking back home.
-Estonia could soon become the first of the former Moscow-ruled countries to introduce a law that allows same-sex couples to officially register their partnership.
+Tens of thousands of young Estonians, who have lived in liberal Western European capitals since the EU accession, have started to import more cosmopolitan, open-minded thinking back home.
+Estonia could soon become the first of the former Moscow-ruled countries to introduce a law that allows same-sex couples to officially register their partnership (Estonian parliament passed the law in 2014, but the implementing acts have not been passed – editor).
 The largest wage gap between women and men in the EU, however, still needs ironing out.

 In some EU countries presently, such as Britain, far-right parties are trying to turn back time and the EU has become unpopular.
 Estonia has no such issues.
-The support for the EU among Estonian citizens has within the past years remained consistently high, staying between 70%-85% – one of the highest in the EU.
+The support for the EU among Estonian citizens has remained consistently high, staying between 70%-85% – one of the highest in the EU.

-The problems facing the EU, such as population aging, stiff competition from Asia or energy dependency on Russia, have become common across the board, for both old and new members.
+The problems facing the EU, such as population ageing, stiff competition from Asia, energy dependency on Russia or a refugee crisis have become common across the board, for both old and new members.
 But Estonia has now got an opportunity to be involved in the decision-making process.
 Its citizens can feel freer in the wider world.

 Perhaps slightly ironically, it was the great British Prime Minister Winston Churchill who said in a speech in Amsterdam in 1948: “We hope to see a Europe where men of every country will think as much of being a European as of belonging to their native land, and that without losing any of their love and loyalty of their birthplace.”

 After a forced break, Estonia became properly part of Europe again over 50 years later, yet there’s already a clear sense of being European.
-Or, as the former Estonian EU commissioner Kallas said in one of his speeches in Brussels, marking the accession – thanks to belonging to the EU and NATO, Estonians can finally feel they are “never alone”.
+Thanks to belonging to the EU and NATO, Estonians can finally feel they are “never alone”.

 The opinions in this article are those of the author. * This article was originally published on 1 May 2014, to mark ten years since Estonia’s accession to the European Union.
-On 1 July 2017, Estonia takes upon its shoulders the presidency of the council of the European Union.
+The article was lightly edited on 1 May 2019.